 Gay Hamburg Travel Guide

-The Hanseatic city Hamburg in the north-western part of Germany is the second-biggest city in the country and its own, so-called city-state with a strong connection to the River Elbe.
-We visited Hamburg several years ago as one of the first trips we’ve made together.
-Lesbian, gay, and queer travelers should explore the unique architecture of Hamburg by visiting the modern buildings at the harbor area, the City Hall, the Speicherstadt, and the recently completed and opened concert hall, Elbphilharmonie.
-Hamburg is a popular residence city for LGBTQ+ people in Germany offering a gay-friendly environment with several events around the year like the Harbour Pride in May, the Leather Pride in August, and the Winter Pride in November or December.
+The Hanseatic city of Hamburg, located in the northwestern part of Germany, is the second-largest city in the country and its own, so-called city-state with a strong connection to the River Elbe.
+We visited Hamburg several years ago as one of our first trips together.
+Lesbian, gay, and queer travelers should explore the unique architecture of Hamburg by visiting the modern buildings in the harbor area, including City Hall, the Speicherstadt, and the recently completed and opened Elbphilharmonie concert hall.

 Gay Dresden Travel Guide

-Dresden is Karl’s hometown and the capital city of the Eastern German federal state of Saxony.
-Nestled in the Elbe riverbed, Dresden is known for its stunning old town city center that was recently rebuilt after it was destroyed in WW II.
-Today, Dresden has a reputation for being a creative, open-minded student city with a small but lively LGBTQ+ community.
 CSD Dresden Pride is one of the event highlights for local lesbian, gay, trans, and queer people as well as LGBTQ+ travelers.
-At least once a year, we are spending a couple of days in Dresden, combining a city trip with visiting Karl’s family.
-Dresden is a city worth being mentioned in our Gay Germany Travel Guide and being very high on everyone’s gay travel bucket list!
+At least once a year, we spend a couple of days in Dresden, combining a city trip with visiting Karl’s family.
+Dresden is a city worth mentioning in our Gay Germany Travel Guide and is very high on everyone’s gay travel bucket list.

 Gay Munich Travel Guide

-With over 1.4 million inhabitants, the Bavarian city of Munich is the third-largest city in Germany.
-Bavaria’s capital city is internationally known for its beer, local cuisine, traditional culture, and, of course, the annual beer festival Oktoberfest.
-Besides the culinary highlights, Munich has a considerable lively gay scene primarily located around the city center district of Glockenbachviertel.
-Members and travelers of the LGBTQ+ community should put the annual Gay Pride Weekend “CSD München”, the Queer Film Weekend “Verzaubert”, and other gay events during Oktoberfest on their list.
+With over 1.4 million inhabitants, Munich, a Bavarian city, is the third-largest city in Germany.
+Bavaria’s capital city is internationally renowned for its beer, local cuisine, traditional culture, and, of course, the annual Oktoberfest beer festival.
+Besides the culinary highlights, Munich has a lively gay scene, primarily located around the city center district of Glockenbachviertel.

 Gay Cologne Travel Guide